viveris/jnidbus/README.md

 ## How to use the DBus object

+As all the operation regarding DBus are processed by the event loop, most of the JNIDBus primitives are asynchronous and need an additional `RequestCallback` parameter.
+If you don't need this asynchronicity, the parameter is nullable.
+Most of the asynchronous DBus primitives have a blocking version, that you can use to block your program until the result arrives.
+Those blocking method will throw an exception if called from the main event loop.

 ### Handlers

 Handlers are classes that will be able to receive signals and expose method calls to DBus.
 Those classes must extends the `GenericHandler` class and be annotated with the `Handler` annotation which will give JNIDBus informations about the object path and DBus interface you want to match.